dotnet/docs-maui/docs/tutorials/notes-app/includes/shell.md

 - `<TabBar>` is the content of the `Shell`.
 - Two `<ShellContent>` objects inside of the `<TabBar>`.
 Before you replaced the template code, there was a single `<ShellContent>` object, pointing to the `MainPage` page.

 The `TabBar` and its children don't represent any user interface elements, but rather the organization of the app's visual hierarchy.
-Shell will take these objects and produce the user interface for the content.
+Shell takes these objects and produces the user interface for the content, with a bar at the top representing each page.
+The `ShellContent.Icon` property for each page uses special syntax: `{OnPlatform ...}`.
+This syntax is processed when the XAML pages are compiled for each platform, and with it you can specify a property value for each platform.
+In this case, every platform uses the `icon_about.png` icon by default, but iOS and MacCatalyst will use `icon_about_ios.png`.

 Each `<ShellContent>` object is pointing to a page to display.
 This is set by the `ContentTemplate` property.